knifeyspoony/ai-chat-bootstrap/packages/ai-chat-bootstrap/README.md

 - `createCompressionHandler` - Conversation compression API (all summarization happens server-side)
 - `createSuggestionsHandler` - AI-generated suggestions
 - `createThreadTitleHandler` - Auto thread titles
-- `createMcpToolsHandler` - MCP server tools
+- `createMcpToolsHandler` - MCP tool discovery bridge used by `useMCPServer`

-Each handler accepts model configuration and error handling options.
+Each handler ships focused options; see the API docs for details. (`createMcpToolsHandler` only exposes an optional `onError` callback because MCP server descriptors are supplied by the client.)

 ## Features